RicardoLMMatos/Ricardos-mediterranean-restaurant/documentation/Testing.md

 ### Accessibility and Performance
 The [Google Chrome LightHouse](https://developer.chrome.com/docs/lighthouse) was used to do check the website performance and accessibility.
 #### Results
- - Initial results on performance were very low as the website has quite a few images and they were mostly in jpeg format so I have converted all images to Webp to improve the score.
+ - Initial results on performance were low as the website has quite a few images and they were mostly in jpeg format so I have converted all images to Webp and resized them using https://tinypng.com/ to improve the score.
  - Initial results on accessibility were just over 90% mostly because of some areas not having a sufficient contrast ratio so I have changed the font color from #fafafa to #ffffff to improve the score.
  - Initial results on best practices were just under 90% mostly due to some links not having the area-label atribute so the atribute was added to all links needing it to improve the score.